Frequently Asked Questions

 Fair question a few years ago.
 I may change this statistic in the future.
 I've purchased "junk silver" coins at a slight premium before when they're in almost uncirculated condition.
 Prices for these coins also sold at a premium pre-Y2K and we'll probably see wild price fluctuations in the future... like now.

-Open your local yellow pages and look under "coin dealers".
+Open your local yellow pages and look under "coin dealers" (or a google search).
 Sometimes Jewelers also buy and sell coins.
-You can also do a google search for a local coin dealer as well.
-Listing it on Ebay is also an excellent alternative.
+Listing it on eBay is also an excellent alternative (usually the best option).

 Um, no.